shuhei/shuhei.github.com/source/_posts/2019-04-30-dns-polling.markdown

 });
 ```

 I was surprised by DNS lookups occasionally taking 1.5 seconds.
-I guess it's because the libc resolver retries after 1.5 seconds, but I haven't looked into it deeply.
+It might be because of retries of [c-ares](https://c-ares.haxx.se/), but I'm not sure yet ([its default timeout seems to be 5 seconds...](https://c-ares.haxx.se/ares_init_options.html)).

 Because `pollen` makes fewer DNS lookups, the events don't happen frequently.
 I came across an issue of histogram implementation that greatly skewed percentiles of infrequent events, and started using HDR histograms.
 Check out [Histogram for Time-Series Metrics on Node.js](/blog/2018/12/29/histogram-for-time-series-metrics-on-node-js/) for more details.